kayshcache/coder-assessment-1/README.md

 ## User Interaction & Experience
 ### Outline:
 ##### How the user will get instructions and help from the app
 The "-h" flag can be added to the command to get the full help.
-Otherwise, _argparse_ module will produce helpful responses when the commands given by the user don't match the requirements or can be expanded to specify more accurate output.
+Otherwise, *argparse* and *requests* modules will produce helpful responses when the commands given by the user don't match the requirements or can be expanded to specify more accurate output.
 ##### How the user will interact and access the features
 The user will write a single line command including all options and flags to get the required operation from those specified in the help page.
 ##### How will errors be handled and displayed